Kluzko/Kluzko/README.md

-### Hi I`m Jakub 👋
+### Hi I m Jakub 👋

 I am constantly trying to gain experience in frontend, working with techonlogies  such as:
- Markup : *react
+ *react
  *javascript
  *nodejs
  *graphql
  *typescript

 If you would like to collaborate with me on a project, just write an e-mail to me .
-It`s kluzniakkuba@gmail.com 😊
+It s kluzniakkuba@gmail.com 😊